-Yes, however, it is important to note that in order to infringe on a trademark, the product must cause confusion, mistake, or deception with the public.
+Yes; however, it is important to note that infringe on a trademark, the product must cause confusion, mistake, or deception with the public.
 The courts may also look into the buying habits of the public and sales methods of the business.
 In contrast, a design patent just needs to pass the "ordinary observer" test above.

 Steps to File a Design Patent

 Applying for a design patent doesn't take much time as long as you have searched for an existing patent and found a lawyer to help you draft your application.
 Patent Drawings The USPTO asks for drawings from all sides of the object:

 The only exception is when two or more sides look the same.